watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 # Instructions to set up mujoco and torch on your hpc
 *Please pay special attention to places with the word **NOTE**, that's where things can go wrong easily.*
+Last updated July 19, 2018.

 First log in to your hpc account (After you applied for one)
 ```